nicktagliamonte/In-the-City/README.md

 Keep adding individual game elements in a "test data" format.

 **GAME STATE MODIFICATIONS**
 - Put a safe zone in the game (attic).
-  - Make the random events that are combat-based not occur in the safe room.  (randomeventmanager.java)
-  - Make the safe room have an inventory.
-    - Make trapped items appear in that inventory.
-    - Figure out how to access it.
   - Build out the feature to locate the safe zone.
     - This one is a job and a half.
     - Could I just say (safe zone is at [coordinates of all adjacencies needed to get to safety?])